Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                   SUGGESTED USAGE
 Nest dafe for work combo is "Most Used EU+US MV3" + "URL tracking param".
-Best Ad-free private surfing experience is to combine the new "World most used" with AdGuard base and Easylist optimized plus AG URL param abnd your language filter (AG or EL).
+Best Ad-free private surfing experience is to combine the new "World most used" with AdGuard base and Easylist optimized plus AG URL param abnd your language filter (AdGuard local language filters are better than EL local language filters).

                                                       ERRORS & ISSUES
 Please report site breakage on github by creating an issue. https://github.com/Kees1958/W3C_annual_most_used_survey_blocklist/issues.